Anna Morris Holstein: Career

-On September 26, 1848, she married William Hayman Holstein (1816-1894), whose ancestors also were prominent in the American Revolution.
-Much of her work was accomplished in cooperation with her husband.
-During the civil war, William enlisted in the ranks of the 17th Pennsylvania militia and served until it was mustered out.
-Shortly after, on May 19, 1861, Holstein and husband commenced a tour of hospital duty, which was continued until the end of the war.
-She was with the Army of the Potomac the winter of 1862-63, in General Winfield Scott Hancock's corps, and started with the hospital train (said to be 20 miles in length), June 14, 1863, from Fairfax Court House, when the army was moving toward Pennsylvania.
-When near the old Bull Run battleground, she was advised by Hancock to proceed to Washington, D.C. and there await the battle that was known must soon occur.
-As soon as Camp Letterman, general hospital at Gettysburg, was established, Holstein was made matron-in-chief by Dr. Cyrus Nathaniel Chamberlain, with 3,000 wounded men.
-Her services up to this time had been Sharpsburg, Falmouth, Hancock's Division Hospital, Belle Plain, Port Royal, White House and City Point, as far as the civil war was concerned; at Annapolis, where she was assigned to care for the men who came from the prison pens.
-During any lull in army movements, Holstein worked with and for the Sanitary Commission throughout Eastern Pennsylvania, meeting thousands of women for the purpose of explaining to them the amount of work they could accomplish with their needles and in other ways for the men in the field.
+Holstein was with the Army of the Potomac the winter of 1862–63, in General Winfield Scott Hancock's corps.
+On June 14, 1863, she started with the hospital train, which was 20 miles in length at Fairfax Court House, when the army began moving north toward Pennsylvania.

+When near the Old Bull Run battleground, she was advised by Hancock to proceed to Washington, D.C., and await the conclusion of the battle that Hancock knew was imminent.
+As soon as Camp Letterman, the general hospital at Gettysburg, was established, Holstein was made it matron-in-chief by Dr. Cyrus Nathaniel Chamberlain.
+The hospital had 3,000 wounded men.

+Her served at Sharpsburg, Falmouth, Hancock's Division Hospital, Belle Plain, Port Royal, White House, and City Point in the American Civil War.
+In Annapolis, Maryland, she was assigned to care for the men who came from the prison pens.
+During any lull in army movements, Holstein worked with and for the Sanitary Commission throughout eastern Pennsylvania, where she met thousands of women, explaining the amount of work they could accomplish in helping aid wounded Union Army soldiers.

-She and her husband sat near President Abraham Lincoln when he delivered his speech at the dedication of the Gettysburg National Cemetery.
+She and her husband sat near President Abraham Lincoln when he delivered his iconic Gettysburg Address, dedicating Gettysburg National Cemetery after the Battle of Gettysburg, the bloodiest battle of the Civil War.

-Her experiences during the civil war were narrated in a small volume written and published by her, called Three years in field hospitals of the Army of the Potomac.
+Her experiences during the Civil War were narrated in a small volume she wrote, Three years in field hospitals of the Army of the Potomac.
 Her literary output also included, The Holstein Family History, her letters written in field hospitals.
-There were also shorter articles written for magazines and papers, such as "Women of Montgomery County in War Time" an article published by the Historical Society of Montgomery County, Pennsylvania of which she was a member.
+There were also shorter articles written for magazines and papers, including "Women of Montgomery County in War Time", an article published by the Historical Society of Montgomery County, of which she was a member.